EszopiCoder/excel-openfda-api/README.md

 - `Sub resetSheet()` Resets the formatting and clears the active sheet

-The openSearchForm is an exact replica of the NDC directory tool found here: https://www.accessdata.fda.gov/scripts/cder/ndc/index.cfm
+The openSearchForm is an exact replica of the NDC directory tool found [here](https://www.accessdata.fda.gov/scripts/cder/ndc/index.cfm)